 - Cut down your alcohol consumption

-- Flower essence blend I most recommend if you are suffering from hormonal disruption or is the Female blend or PMS Pack.
+- Flower essence blend I most recommend if you are suffering from hormonal disruption is the Female blend or Female Support Pack.
 Also check out my Ask Alisha blog about Periods and Giving Yourself a Break.

 - You know this one already...you must get as much sleep as possible.
 If you haven't been getting enough each night, make sure you catch up with a nanna nap when you can.
 Even if this means scheduling in a nap on the weekend.
 Our sleep does get more disrupted as we age due to the serotonin/melatonin decline so you may find yourself just naturally sleeping fewer hours a night than you used to.
 But this does not mean you can stay up and watch tv later and later!
 Go to bed early, read a book and let your body and mind wind down and you will see your sleep quality getting better.
 The sleep we have after watching screens too late or too much is definitely not a good quality sleep.
 We do so much repair while we sleep so not getting enough quality sleep is a bit like never charging your phone properly!